 2. Increase in brain waves

-A study done by the University of Wisconsin found that Zen Buddhist monks showed an increase in beta waves and an increase in intensity of gamma waves.
+A study done by the University of Wisconsin found that Zen Buddhist monks showed an increase in beta waves and an increase in the intensity of gamma waves.

 3. Changes in precuneus